uw-ictd/pyxform_interface/config/README.txt

 and the admin url line:
 #   url(r'^admin/', include(admin.site.urls)),

-add below that admin url line:
+add below that admin url line (be careful to quote the include string!):
     url(r'', include('pyxform_interface.urls')),

 save and exit